Absolution

 There are issues about the right of the Church to offer absolution, since it is recognized that man cannot know God’s intention, and cannot presume to offer absolution in His name.

 The Church’s authority thus comes from Jesus, and is transmitted to the priesthood through Peter, the foundation of the Catholic Church.
+Critics say that there is no evidence that Jesus intended the power to be transmitted to successive generations of priests (indeed, no evidence that he intended that there should be priests), or that the Church is the true apostolic successor.

 The Reformed traditions